MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 - Relevant staff receive incident notifications via email
 - Someone in the organization reviews the Service Health Dashboard, perhaps as often as daily.
 - The organization has documented a formal incident response plan.
-- Relevant end-user-impacting advisories  are communicated to key roles and may be posted to the intranet, the helpdesk ticketing system's landing page, Teams and via email.
+- Relevant end-user-impacting advisories  are communicated to key roles and may be posted to the intranet, the HelpDesk ticketing system's landing page, Teams and via email.
 - Service desk staff are briefed on Service Health issues as needed.

 ## Level 400 - Managed (Capable)